pg-prob-sem/pg-prob-sem.github.io/pages/pages-root-folder/index.md

   text: Sign up to our mailing list here ›
   style: alert
 permalink: /index.html
+#
+# This is a nasty hack to make the navigation highlight
+# this page as active in the topbar navigation
+#
+homepage: true
+---

 We pride ourselves on being an international seminar series.
 Below is a map showing all the univeristies and institutes that our speakers are from.